tstuefe/JEP387/jep.md

 (Side note, with the advent of CDS most of the humongous chunk allocated for the bootstrap CL remains unused today, so delayed committing would help here.)

 ##### A new chunk-hand-out strategy toward class loaders

 - TBD -

+##### VirtualSpaceNode can be simplified

+Let n be the size of the largest chunk ("a root chunk") possible, 4MB.
+VirtualSpaceNode should be sized in multiples of this size.
+When carving out new chunks from a node, only root chunks should be allocated.
+The root chunk should be added to the freelist and after that, allocation should proceed to happen from the freelist.

+This drastically simplifies VirtualSpaceNode coding: We do not need a "retire" mechanism anymore where we add leftover space in a node to the chunk manager.
+That is because, since a VirtualSpaceNode should be a whole multiple of the largest chunk size, it can never happen that it cannot satisfy a metaspace allocation yet contain left over unused space.